 α κ = 4 for automatic transmission tested in locked position with 6 or more gears.
 If the acceleration calculated from AA to BB + vehicle length in gear 4 exceeds 1.9 m/s², the first higher gear α κ > 4 with an acceleration lower than or equal to 1.9 m/s² shall be chosen.

-If no discrete gears are available, e.g. for non-lockable automatic transmissions or non-lockable CVTs, the gear ratio for further calculation shall be determined from the acceleration test result in Annex 3 using the reported engine speed and vehicle speed at line BB'.
+For vehicles tested under non-locked condition , the gear ratio for further calculation shall be determined from the acceleration test result in Annex 3 using the reported engine speed and vehicle speed at line BB'.

 5.3.
 Data-processing for simulation assessment

 5.2 3.1.
-Determination of reference engine speed nref_α κ
+Determination of reference engine speed nBB’_ref_α κ

-The reference engine speed, nref_α κ, shall be calculated using the gear ratio of gear α κ at the reference speed of vref = 61 km/h.
+The reference engine speed, nBB’_ref_α κ, shall be calculated using the gear ratio of gear α κ at the reference speed of vBB’_ref = 61 km/h.

 5.3.2.
 Calculation of Lref

-Lref = Lanchor_κ + Slope α κ * (nref_α κ - nanchor_κ) / 1,000
+Lref = Lanchor_κ + Slope α κ * (nBB’_ref_α κ - nanchor_κ) / 1,000

 5.4.
 Specifications